-While students are urged to register for credit, they may elect to take a course for no credit.
+While students are urged to register for credit, they may elect to audit a course and take it for no credit.
 Students who register in this manner pay full tuition and fees, are not expected to take examinations, and receive a grade of NC for the course.
 The grade "NC" has no grade point value and cannot be changed at a later date.

 Students who wish to register for non-credit may not do so before the first meeting of the class, or classes, which they wish to audit.
 Audit enrollment may not be allowed in certain classes.
-To register for noncredit, students must obtain a non-credit registration form from the Admissions and Records Office and return it to that office with the instructor's signature.
+To register for non-credit, students must obtain a non-credit registration form from the Admissions and Records Office and return it to that office with the instructor's signature.